 Then I increased the Whites to bring out the Highlights just that little bit extra.

-So now I’m happy with my image it’s time to Batch edit.
+So now I’m happy with my image it’s time to Batch processing.

-At the bottom, you will see Thumb nails of your images, scroll over to the last image in the batch.
+At the bottom, you will see Thumbnails of your selected photos or images, scroll over to the last image in the batch.

-You will now have the lot all highlighted.
+You will now have a lot all highlighted.

 Now it’s time for the Magic.